linkerd/linkerd/linkerd/docs/routers.md

-bindingCache | see [binding cache](#binding-cache) | Binding cache size configuration. client | an empty object | A [client configuration](#client-configuration) object. dstPrefix | protocol dependent | A path prefix to be used on request destinations. failFast | `false` | If `true`, connection failures are punished more aggressively.
-Should not be used with small destination pools. originator | `false` | If `true`, indicates that this router is the first hop for linker-to-linker requests, and reflects that in the router's stats.
-Useful for deduping linker-to-linker stats. interpreter | default interpreter | An [interpreter object](#interpreter) determining what module will be used to process destinations. label | the value of *protocol* | The name of the router (in stats and the admin ui) response Classifier | `io.l5d.nonRetryable5XX` | A (sometimes protocol-specific) [response classifier](#http-response-classifiers) that determines which responses should be considered failures and, of those, which should be considered [retryable](#retries).
+bindingCache | see [binding cache](#binding-cache) | Binding cache size configuration. client | an empty object | A [client configuration](#client-configuration) object. dstPrefix | protocol dependent | A path prefix to be used on request destinations. originator | `false` | If `true`, indicates that this router is the first hop for linker-to-linker requests, and reflects that in the router's stats.
+Useful for deduping linker-to-linker stats. interpreter | default interpreter | An [interpreter object](#interpreter) determining what module will be used to process destinations. label | the value of *protocol* | The name of the router (in stats and the admin ui)

 ### Binding Cache